secretstartups/handbook/content/handbook/company/culture/top-team-member.md

 - Help setting up the Geo GitLab QA testing framework, displaying the values of Collaboration and Results
 - The Geo team now has a suite of QA specs that run nightly, and can be run whenever a new Omnibus package is generated.
 This has already helped us to catch multiple regressions before they reached customers.
-- The Geo team also has a list of scenarios to implement in the future, building on top of his excellent work: https://gitlab.com/gitlab-org/gitlab-qa/issues?scope=all&utf8=%E2%9C%93&state=opened&label_name.
+- The Geo team also has a list of scenarios to implement in the future, building on top of [his excellent work](https://gitlab.com/gitlab-org/gitlab-qa/issues?scope=all&utf8=%E2%9C%93&state=opened&label_name).

 ### December 2017 Top Team Member